Denver beats Portland 120-115, goes up 2-1 in playoff series

 PORTLAND, Ore.
+(AP) — Denver newcomer Austin Rivers stole the spotlight from Nikola Jokic with a fourth-quarter outburst against Portland.

-(AP) — Nikola Jokic had 36 points and 11 rebounds and the Denver Nuggets beat the Portland Trail Blazers 120-115 Thursday night to take a 2-1 lead in the first-round playoff series.
+Jokic dominated as usual, with 36 points and 11 rebounds in the Nuggets’ 120-115 victory Thursday night over the Trail Blazers.
+But Rivers propelled Denver to a 2-1 lead in the first-round playoff series.

-Austin Rivers hit four consecutive 3 pointers during a crucial stretch in the final quarter and finished with 21 points for third-seeded Denver, which had 20 3s overall.
+Signed late last month when the Nuggets were struggling with injuries, Rivers hit four 3-pointers during a crucial stretch in the final quarter and finished with 21 points.
+Third-seeded Denver had 20 3s overall.

+“It feels good.
+I don’t know how much I can elaborate on that, this feels really good,” Rivers said.
+“This game can bring you the lowest feeling in the world.
+I swear, some of these nights you feel so low.
+And this game can make you feel so good about yourself too.”

 The Blazers struggled from 3-point range and got poor shooting from their bench players despite cheers from the biggest home crowd allowed at the Moda Center this season.
 Damian Lillard led all scorers with 37 points.